hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Cosmos Account.
 Possible value is only `SystemAssigned`.

+---

+A `restore` block supports the following:

+* `restore_source` - (Required) The resource ID of the restorable database account from which the restore has to be initiated.
+The example is `/subscriptions/{subscriptionId}/providers/Microsoft.DocumentDB/locations/{location}/restorableDatabaseAccounts/{restorableDatabaseAccountName}`.
+Changing this forces a new resource to be created.

+**NOTE:** The restorable database account is not a tracked resource because any database account with `continuousModeBackupPolicy` (live account or accounts deleted in last 30 days) are the restorable database accounts.
+So there cannot be Create/Update/Delete operations on the restorable database accounts.
+They can only be read.

+* `restore_timestamp_in_utc` - (Required) The creation time of the database or the collection (Datetime Format `RFC 3339`).
+Changing this forces a new resource to be created.

+* `database_to_restore` - (Optional) A `database_to_restore` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `database_to_restore` block supports the following:

+* `database_name` - (Required) The database name for the restore request.
+Changing this forces a new resource to be created.

+* `collection_names` - (Optional) A list of the collection names for the restore request.
+Changing this forces a new resource to be created.

 ## Attributes Reference